STRIDE: Structure and Embedding Distillation with Attention for Graph Neural Networks: Experiments

-\textbf{\system aligns intermediate embeddings}: To empirically prove that \system actually aligns intermediate embeddings based on the attention matrix, we visualize the before and after training attention and dissimilarity maps in figure \ref{fig:att_maps_mag}.
+To empirically prove that \system aligns intermediate embeddings based on the attention matrix, we visualize the before and after training attention and dissimilarity maps in Figure~\ref{fig:att_maps_mag}.
 We train on OGBN-Mag and use a deeper teacher network of 5 layers and a hidden dimension of 512.
 The student network has 3 layers and a hidden dimension of 32.
 Our results show that dissimilarity scores are low where the attention scores are high and vice versa.
-This is in line with the intuition that we constructed in \ref{sec:approach:abkd:loss}.
+This is in line with the intuition presented earlier in the \system mechanism.